common-workflow-language/cwlviewer/README.md

     docker-compose up

 The web server will connect to a local host, you'll see the message saying "Tomacat started on port(s):8080".

-Then you can see the appliaction already running.
+To see the locally running CWL Viewer app, visit https://localhost:8080 in your web browser.

 To stop and remove: